 Held at the Plaza Pavilion at the Indianapolis Motor Speedway, guests will enjoy a hearty Hoosier breakfast and hear from racing legends like Unser, Rutherford, and Mears.
 Indianapolis Mayor Greg Ballard will salute the Hoosier mayors attending this celebration of the Month of May and the 500 Festival Queen will be crowned.
 This action-packed day also includes an opportunity for ticket holders to drive their car around the famed oval track (weather permitting) before enjoying the afternoon qualifying session for the Indianapolis 500.

-Three of racing’s most influential women - Janet Guthrie, Lyn St. James and Alice Hanks - will come together to discuss the evolution of women in racing at the 2015 500 Festival Breakfast at the Brickyard, presented by Midwestern Engineers, Inc. While women continue to make advancements in racing, just 60 years ago they were not permitted to set foot in the garage area - let alone competitively race.
-St. James, Guthrie and Hanks will discuss their experiences as trail blazers for women in auto racing and provide insight into racing's evolution as women continue to push the sport forward.
-The panel will be moderated by television sports announcer, Bob Jenkins.
+Three of racing’s most influential women - Janet Guthrie, Lyn St. James and Alice Hanks - came together to discuss the evolution of women in racing at the 2015 500 Festival Breakfast at the Brickyard, presented by Midwestern Engineers, Inc. While women continue to make advancements in racing, just 60 years ago they were not permitted to set foot in the garage area - let alone competitively race.
+St. James, Guthrie and Hanks discussed their experiences as trail blazers for women in auto racing and provided insight into racing's evolution as women continue to push the sport forward.
+The panel was moderated by television sports announcer, Bob Jenkins.

 - Janet Guthrie: In 1977, Janet Guthrie made headlines across America when she became the first woman to qualify and compete in the Indianapolis 500.
 A pioneer for women in the racing industry, Janet's helmet and race suit can be found in the Smithsonian Institution and she has been inducted into the International Motorsports Hall of Fame and the International Women's Sports Hall of Fame.